 Surety Bond Montana

 They are insurance policies that are intended to protect clients from contractors or commercial salespeople who fail to fulfill their obligations to them.
-A Montana surety bond is essentially a contract between three parties: a principal, an obligee, and a surety.
+Bonds are essentially a contract between three parties: a principal, an obligee, and a surety.
 The principal is the individual or business who is supposed to provide a service to a client, the obligee is the client, and the surety is the party who sells the bond.
 Even though a bond is intended to protect the obligee, it is a principal who is responsible for purchasing the bond.

 They are often required of contractors and professionals in industries such as auto sales and real estate for licensing purposes.
 The requirements for who needs to acquire a bond varies from one state to the next, so you will need to speak to an insurance professional to know the laws regarding bonds.
 Let NFP Surety show you how to get bonded today!